JonasLamy/LiverVesselness/README.md

 Matplotlib : (https://matplotlib.org/)

 ## Build
-Livervesselness should be build with cmake and generate:
+Livervesselness should be built with cmake and generate:
 - An executable for each vesselness filter implemented (see [Vesselness filters](#vesselness-filters) for more details)
 - A benchmark executable to easily compare different vesselness filters on the same dataset with different parameters (see [Benchmark](#benchmark) for more details)